Alarty/communauto-search/README.md

 - Send email if better change for each timeslot

 # TODO :
-- Save the book URL for quicker access to booking in mail
 - Dynamic form filling depending the webpage shown
 - Try to keep session alive to avoid login each time
-- Scrap best 5 cars instead of 3

 # Useful URLs